google/fuzzbench/fuzzers/afl_um_prioritize/description.md

-# aflplusplus UM (random)
+# afl UM (prioritize)

-Run aflplusplus over mutated code without UM prioritization.
-Randomly sample list of generated mutants.
+Run afl over mutated code with UM prioritization

 NOTE: This only works with C or C++ benchmarks.